 3 tablespoons hemp hearts: 10 grams

-1 serving of Greek yogurt: roughly 15 grams
+1 cup of Greek yogurt: roughly 15 grams

-This is probably the hardest for moms-to-be and new moms because it seems counterintuitive.
-But it is really essential for many reasons.
-It's vital to bab'’s organ and brain development as well as your metabolism and milk supply and the quality of your milk.
-Women should focus on healthy sources like avocado, fish oils, eggs, olive oil, coconut oil, nuts, full-fat dairy, etc.
+This is probably the hardest for moms-to-be because it seems counterintuitive, but healthy fats are essential for many reasons.
+Fats are vital to baby's organ and brain development as well as your metabolism and the quantity and quality of your milk supply.
+Healthy fat sources include avocado, fish oils, eggs, olive oil, coconut oil, nuts, and full-fat dairy.

-Think hemp, chia, pumpkin, and flax seeds.
-Filled with fiber, omegas, and magnesium and zinc, these seeds are superstars for pre- and postnatal health.
-Magnesium helps combat constipation, headaches, and aids in sleep.
-The fiber, protein, and fat help stabilize blood sugar levels.
+Seeds like hemp, chia, pumpkin, and flax are filled with nutrients like fiber, omegas, magnesium, protein, and zinc.
+Magnesium helps combat constipation and headaches while promoting a good night's rest.
+The fiber, protein, and fat found in many seeds help stabilize blood sugar levels.
 Tahini, made from sesame seeds, is an excellent source of calcium, which is a key nutrient (along with magnesium and vitamins D and K) for bone health.
-During pregnancy and breastfeeding, the body draws from mom's bones to provide for the baby, so it is key for mom to keep up her stores.
+During pregnancy and breastfeeding, the body draws from mom's bones to provide for the baby, so it is essential for mom to keep up her stores.

 Try the Eden individual pumpkin seed snack packs for when you're on the go.

-Your Sweetgreen rewards will be off the charts.
-You can never have enough, especially green leafy veggies, which are rich in folate (necessary for fetal growth) in addition to being extremely high in antioxidants and other key nutrients like potassium, fiber, vitamin C, etc. In the beginning stages of pregnancy, it can be tough to get in vegetables.
-I find that raw veggies are easier to take in at the start with a simple dressing of oil and lemon juice.
+You can never eat enough vegetables, especially green leafy veggies, which are rich in folate (necessary for fetal growth); antioxidants; and other key nutrients, like potassium, fiber, and vitamin C. In the beginning stages of pregnancy, it can be tough to get in vegetables.
+I find that raw veggies are easier to eat at the start with a simple dressing of oil and lemon juice.
 I also recommend a cucumber salad with some rice wine vinegar, sesame seeds, and olive oil.
-Or try blending veggies into a smoothie.
+Or, try blending veggies into a smoothie.

-These are essential for gut health, and a happy gut means a happy mom.
-Plus probiotics increase good bacteria in your stomach, which aids in absorption of nutrients and boosts the immune system in you and your baby.
+Fermented veggies are essential for gut health, and a happy gut means a happy mom.
+Plus, probiotics increase good bacteria in your stomach, which aids in the absorption of nutrients and boosts you and your baby's immune systems.

 In addition to these foods, please hydrate!
-In pregnancy, your blood volume thickens and fluid is needed, especially for amniotic fluid.
-It also helps prevent constipation.
+During pregnancy, your blood volume thickens, requiring more fluid, especially for amniotic fluid.
 Most preterm labor is due to dehydration.
-Plus, breast milk is 70% water.
-You want to aim for consuming half your body weight in ounces of water.
-When water wasn’t enough, I found watermelon water and coconut water to be life savers.
+Water also helps prevent constipation.
+Aim to consume half of your body weight in ounces of water per day.
+When water wasn’t enough during my pregnancy, I found watermelon water and coconut water to be lifesavers.
 I would also blend coconut water, watermelon, lime, and mint for a refreshing beverage.